Recommended-Systems/Draft-Mode/flask-app-refactor-june/roadmap.md

-# Versory Product Roadmap
+# Draft Mode Product Roadmap

 *Version 1.0 - Last Updated: June 2025*

 ## Executive Summary

-This roadmap outlines the strategic development path for Versory, transforming it from a functional version control tool for writers into the definitive platform for professional content creation and collaboration.
+This roadmap outlines the strategic development path for Draft Mode, transforming it from a functional version control tool for writers into the definitive platform for professional content creation and collaboration.

 ---